kalco/neksio-api-documentation/README.md

 ---

-# Product API Documentation
+# Neksio product API Documentation

-Welcome to the Product API documentation.
+Welcome to the Neksio product API documentation.
 This API allows you to retrieve an authentication token and fetch a list of products.

 **Base URL:** `https://g1.store.neksio.mk/api`